AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-toolbar.md

   >
   > If a user enables the Tags view from the Editor, it remains enabled even across the sessions.
 This means that you don't have to enable the Tags view again to access it later.
 The default value for Tags view for a new user's session is determined by the `tagsView` property in the `ui\_config.json` file.
 For more details, view the [Configure default value for Tags View](../cs-install-guide/configure-default-value-tags-view.md) section in Install and configure Adobe Experience Manager Guides as a Cloud Service.

-- **Non-breaking space:** Select this option to show an indicator for the non-breaking spaces while editing it in the Editor.
-It's enabled by default and is visible only in the **Author** view.
+- **Non-breaking space:** Enable this option to show an indicator for the non-breaking spaces while editing it in the Editor.
+It is visible only in the **Author** view for DITA topic and DITA maps.

 ## Content insertion options